 7. Make a Killer Sauce

 Allow me to let you in on a little secret: I often make the same dish over and over again...but none of the eaters know it.
 From late fall to early spring, I roast a tray of vegetables.
 From late spring to early fall, I grill them instead.
 Then I arrange them on the platter and serve them with a sauce.
 Sure, I mix up the vegetables according to the season and my mood, but the general approach is always the same.
-I go into veggie-by-veggie detail in my book, and you can find more about roasting and grilling vegetables here and here.

 But there's no reason to limit this to vegetables; it works just as well with grilled, roasted, or any other preparation of meat—change up the sauce, and you've just reinvented the dish.
 Take this savory miso pesto as an example.
 It's a riff on the classic, but by using a blend of delicate herbs, reaching for a different nut (walnuts in this case), and using miso in place of grated cheese, you can give it an entirely new personality.
 It's delicious on just about anything you throw it at.
 It's also vegan, which is a plus for creating as many dishes as possible that are friendly to a variety of diets.